Belize is one of Central America’s biggest tourist destinations and one of my favorite countries in the region.

-For the wildlife enthusiast, many of the country’s national parks are a birdwatcher’s paradise.
-And those with an interest in archaeology will find the Mayan sites of Altun Ha, Lamanai, and Caracol also fascinating — I certainly did!
+And those with an interest in archaeology will find the Mayan sites of Altun Ha, Lamanai, and Caracol fascinating — I certainly did!

 I loved visiting Belize.
-It may not be the cheapest Central American destination but it’s one of the easiest and more relaxing places to travel in the region.
+It may not be the cheapest destination in Central America but it’s still quite affordable and is one of the easiest and more relaxing places to travel in the region.

 Click Here for City Guides